 Kerri’s practice focuses on high-stakes commercial litigation for plaintiffs and defendants, both at the trial and appellate levels.
+She practices out of the Pittsburgh and Wheeling offices for Bernstein-Burkley.
 She has tried and managed cases in state and federal courts across the country involving a variety of claims, including:

 - Oil and gas disputes